 Get upfront price offers on local inventory.

-It comes with heavy-duty canvas, gas struts, and a mechanical winch for setting up assistance.
+It comes with a heavy-duty canvas, gas struts, and a mechanical winch for setting up assistance.
 The interior comes with a modern wood finish and lots of storage.
-It even has the option for an annex room.
-The Dominator has a 35-gallon freshwater tank that comes with a portable toilet and shower.
+It also has the option for an annex room.

 This pop-up camper model can carry the largest of 12v refrigerators and generators.
 The slide-out kitchen will be enjoyable for the pickiest of chefs.